lumeland/lume.land/plugins/multilanguage.md

 </lume-code>

 The `links` array contains a list of links.
-Some titles needs to be translated to other languages (like the first one), others don't.
+Some titles need to be translated to other languages (like the first one), others don't.

-### Customize the urls
+### Customize the URLs

-You can customize the urls of the multilanguage pages by adding the language suffix to the `url` variable:
+You can customize the URLs of the multilanguage pages by adding the language suffix to the `url` variable:

 <lume-code>